Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

   - Immediate drop once called.
 - (new) int collision()
   - Determines location of tetrimino to be dropped based on other block configurations on the screen.
+- (new) void initializeBlocks()
+  - To be implemented differently depending on tetrimino configuration of blocks.
+Will initialize PVectors for each of the four blocks in the tetrimino.

 ## Board
 ### Fields